Beaverton Transit Center: Former SMART service

-In August 2013, Wilsonville's South Metro Area Regional Transit (SMART) began operation of its route 8X, an express bus route connecting Beaverton Transit Center with SMART's Wilsonville Transit Center with only one scheduled trip per day in each direction, in the early morning and late evening.
+In August 2013, Wilsonville's South Metro Area Regional Transit (SMART) began operating route 8X, an express bus route that connected Beaverton Transit Center with SMART's Wilsonville Transit Center.
+Only one scheduled trip per day ran in each direction, in the early morning and late evening.
 In October 2014, the late-night route was changed to one going via downtown Portland to Beaverton Transit Center and numbered 9X.
 These routes were intended to provide some service at times when WES was not operating (during rush hours, WES connects the same two points; the SMART transit center is at WES's Wilsonville station).
 The service was discontinued in September 2016.